Secular Solstice: Background

+Traditions

+Secular solstice contains "moments of hilarity as well as deep seriousness" and is focused around communal singing.
+Solstice events commonly follow an arc of "a journey from light to dark to light again, engaging with humanity’s past, present and future."

 Album

 Recordings of 11 original Secular Solstice songs were released on bandcamp in June 2014.
 In December 2018, an Indiegogo fundraiser was launched to cover production costs for a new professionally recorded Secular Solstice album.